AEW Dynamite preview: The final Dynamite before Forbidden Door - Pro Wrestling Dot Net

 -Will Ospreay calls out Jon Moxley for a chat

-Powell’s POV: Wednesday’s Dynamite will be held in Glasgow, Scotland at OVO Hydro and will air on same day tape delay.
-Join Jake Barnett for his live review as Dynamite is simulcast on TBS and HBO Max at 7CT/8ET.
+Powell’s POV: Wednesday’s Dynamite will be taped today in Glasgow, Scotland at OVO Hydro and will air tonight at the usual time.
+Wouldn’t it be nice if Max streamed the show live?
+Anyway, join Jake Barnett for his live review as Dynamite is simulcast on TBS and HBO Max at 7CT/8ET.
 Jake’s same-night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

 Be the first to comment